pnp/sp-dev-fx-webparts/README.md

   * package solution: `gulp package-solution --ship`
   * locate solution at `.\sharepoint\solution\react-teams-tabs-pnpjs.sppkg`
   * upload it to your tenant app catalog
-  * [approve permission requests](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient#manage-permission-requests) from this SharePoint Framework WebPart
+  * [approve permission requests](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient#manage-permission-requests) into SharePoint Online Admin API Permission page
   * add `react-teams-tabs-pnpjs` app to your site
   * add `react-teams-tabs-pnpjs` webpart to your page to see it in action